 How can you support an ageing workforce?

 Britain is growing old – and not just proverbially.
 As the population is set to increase, the proportion of the population aged 85 and over is projected to double over the next 25 years and the number of those working for longer rises with it.
-Our recent research found that nearly three quarters of UK employees say they won’t be able to retire by age 65.
+Recent figures from Canada Life Group reveal that nearly three quarters of UK employees say they won’t be able to retire by the age of 65 years.

 Driving this development is a series of economic factors.
 While inflation has slowed in recent months, the rising cost of necessities has hit employees everywhere, as have poor savings returns from low interest rates.
-Britain is entering a period where working into old age is both novelty and necessity.
+Britain is entering a period in which working into old age is both novelty and necessity.

 What’s behind our ageing workforce?

-The need to work into older age starts way before retirement.
+The need to work into older age is starting much before retirement.
 Gen X, those aged between 35-44 years, are perhaps affected the most.
 Previously found to be at the peak of their financial responsibilities, this age group struggles to save for retirement between providing financially for their children and increasingly also their parents.
 One in five of them (27%) expect to retire after their 75th birthday.

 However, it’s not all doom and gloom as not everyone begrudges the thought of continued employment.
 More than a third (35%) of UK employees cite non-monetary reasons for wanting to work beyond the traditional retirement age.
 Many simply enjoy their job and the benefits of social interaction that come with it.